Skyro7777777/XoDosModified/README.md

 ## Credits
 - **Editor:** Skyro
-- Based on: Winlator, Termux, Wine, Mesa3D, and DXVK
+- Based on: Winlator, xodos, Wine, Mesa3D, and DXVK

 ## License
 GPLv3 - See `LICENSE.md` for details